1. Used as a garnish

-2. Crystallise them to make decorations for your cake
+2. Crystallised them to make decorations for orange fairy cakes

-3. Freeze into floral ice cubes to cool down your drinks
+3. Froze into floral ice cubes (note they will impart their own flavour to your drink)

 To make the flatbreads;